Back to Living Real Change

 Rowing machine HIIT

-Once you’ve had experience using the rowing machine, work your way up to 30 minutes.
+Once you’ve had experience using a rowing machine, work your way up to 30 minutes.
 You can also incorporate the rowing machine during high-intensity interval training (HIIT) or try a rowing-based exercise class.

-“There are many classes and studios that are incorporating rowing machines,” Jones says.
+“There are many classes and studios that incorporate rowing machines,” Jones says.
 “It’s a really versatile workout for beginners all the way to advanced athletes.”

 Need to make an appointment with a Piedmont physician?
 Save time, book online.